stsievert/jem-press/content/bugs.md

 ## Bugs
 * The menu background color doesn't go to the bottom of the screen if content lengthy (ie, as in [getting started](getting_started.html)).
-* Menu image still not perfectly centered.
+* No dates in footer.

 ## Versions
+* 0.11: Menu image centered, footer bug fixed.
 * 0.1: Initial release, almost ready for consumption.
 Docs in decent shape, command-line options working, mobile-friendly, $\LaTeX$ support and more.
 To
   add: